How to Make Caramel Sauce

 Bourbon Caramel Sauce

-Once the sauce is finished cooking, a big splash of bourbon (or spiced rum or any liquore you might like) is a pretty excellent idea!
+Once the sauce is finished cooking, a big splash of bourbon (or spiced rum or any liquor you might like) is a pretty excellent idea!
 Possibly my favorite ice cream topping ever!

-- 1 tsp Morton kosher (use 2 tsp if using diamond kosher salt)
+- 1 teaspoon Morton kosher salt, use 2 teaspoons if using Diamond kosher salt

 - Before starting this recipe measure out all of your ingredients and gather anything you need so that once the sugar starts caramelizing you are ready to go.
 It moves quickly.
 It would also be wise to have a bowl of ice water nearby just in case the sugar spatters.

-- In a heavy gauge saucepan at least 3 quarts in size (you can use a bigger pan, but do not use a smaller pan) add the sugar and the water.
+- In a heavy gauge saucepan at least 3 quarts in size (you can use a bigger pan, but do not use a smaller pan) add the sugar (200 grams, 1 cup) and the water (113 grams, ½ cup).
 Gently stir to completely saturate the sugar, being careful not to splash sugar granules up the side of the pan.

 - Turn the heat on to medium.
 The sugar will start to dissolve in the water and will come to a boil.
 As the mixture boils, the water will begin to evaporate off and the liquid sugar will start caramelizing.
 Stay close by because when the caramelization process happens it moves very quickly.
 Do not stir during this process or you risk re-crystallizing the sugar resulting in a gritty texture.
 If the sugar is caramelizing unevenly, gently swirl the pan to even out the color.

-- Once the sugar smells nutty and is a deep golden brown, carefully pour all of the heavy cream into the pan and stir vigorously.
+- Once the sugar smells nutty and is a deep golden brown, carefully pour all of the heavy cream (235 grams, 1 cup) into the pan and stir vigorously.
 The mixture will bubble up quite a bit, so a long handled spoon or spatula is your best tool here.

-- Add the salt and continue cooking and stirring the mixture until it thickens, about 3-5 minutes.
+- Add the salt (1 teaspoon) and continue cooking and stirring the mixture until it thickens, about 3-5 minutes.

 - If you are using this as a warm sauce, a thermometer is not needed.
 Cook until thickened.
 However, a candy thermometer can help you reach a more accurate final texture.
-As the caramel reaches higher heat, it will become more hard in texture once once cooled.
-At 210-215F the mixture will be liquid right out of the refrigerator and very thin when warm.
-At 225F, it will be runny when warm and thick when cooled.
-Cooking the mixture to 250F will give you a soft chewy caramel texture once cooled that is perfect for covering apples.
+As the caramel reaches higher heat, it will become more hard in texture once cooled.
+At 210-215°F/ 99-101°C the mixture will be liquid right out of the refrigerator and very thin when warm.
+At 225°F/ 107°C it will be runny when warm and thick when cooled.
+Cooking the mixture to 250°F/ 121°C will give you a soft chewy caramel texture once cooled that is perfect for covering apples.

-- Salted Caramel: Use up to 2 tsp of Morton Kosher Salt
+- Salted Caramel: Use up to 2 teaspoons of Morton Kosher Salt

 - Vanilla Cinnamon Caramel Sauce: After the sauce has reached the desired texture, add 1/2 tsp of vanilla extract and 1/4 tsp of ground cinnamon.